Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Experiments

 In the experiment, we implement statistical analysis and visual analytics to reveal the interpretability of the SANEpool model.
-For each cancer cell line, there are multiple drug combinations targeting on the cell line, some of which are synergic while others are not synergic.
-For each drug combination, SANEpool can detect a corresponding gene subnetwork for the synergism prediction.
-Hence, the proposed SANEpool assigns each gene a synergic importance and a non-synergic importance, where the synergic importance is the proportion that the gene is included in the sub-network of synergic drug combinations, and the non-synergic importance is the proportion that the gene is included in the subnetwork of non-synergic drug combinations.
-For instance, if a gene node is never detected by any synergic drug combination that targets on a specific cancer cell line, then it’s synergic importance is 0 and is never used to predict the synergy score of synergic combinations.
-As Figure \ref{fig:fig3} shows, SANEpool can always detect similar gene patterns for synergic drug combinations.
-In other world, for all cell lines, \textbf{SANEpool can detect a core sub-network for synergic drug combinations}, thus providing insight to the mechanism of the synergism performance of drug combinations.
+Here we use NCI-DCD as an example.
+Previous works \cite{jaaks2022effective, hosseini2023ccsynergy} have emphasized that drug synergy is highly cell-line-specific/context-specific.
+Hence, we perform the cell-line-specific analysis.
+For each cancer cell line, there are multiple drug combinations targeting the cell line, some of which are synergic, while others are not synergic.
+For each drug combination, SANEpool can select top $\textit{k}$ genes for the prediction.
+Hence, we define the synergic/non-synergic importance score of a gene as the proportion of the gene is used by the SANEpool model in the prediction when input drug pairs are synergistic/non-synergistic.
+For instance, if a gene node is never detected by any synergistic drug combination that targets on a specific cancer cell line, then its synergic importance score is 0 and is never used to predict the synergy score of synergic combinations.
+Figure~\ref{fig:fig4} compares these scores computed by SANEpool, and it illustrates that the patterns of synergic importance scores and non-synergic importance scores across genes are different in each cell line.